Friday, January 10, 2020

 “That’s what Walter called you,” said Leah.
 “You would pull into the driveway in your convertible with your hair flying like you were in electric shock.
 Walter would say, ‘There’s Wild Man.’”

 She laughed.
 Effie laughed.
 I laughed.
-Their laughter was infectious.
-As we became more acquainted with our Navajo friends, we were disarmed by their charm and ever-present laughter.
-They found humor in the simplest, most unsuspecting places.
+We were disarmed by their charm and ever-present laughter.
+They found humor in the simplest, most unexpected places.
 Members of Leah’s family made frequent visits while she began to sort out her personal situation and what to do about the house.

-Since she and Walter were not married, Leah did not inherit the property.
+Since she and Walter were not married, Leah unfortunately did not inherit the property.
 She was left with very little, a small amount of cash found in the house, including a stack of uncashed travelers checks.
 There was a closet full of chamois shirts in various colors, many never worn, that Leah offered to me.
-There was a collection of medallions that Walter found at trading posts and flea markets.
+He left a collection of medallions that he had found at trading posts and flea markets.

-The administers of the estate began a thorough search for Walter’s heirs in Germany who would inherit Leah’s home.
-It took a while but they located a cousin, who may not have even heard of Walter.
+The administrator of the estate began a thorough search for Walter’s heirs in Germany who would inherit Leah’s home.
+It took a while.
+They located a cousin, who may not have even heard of Walter.
 His affection for the dine’ had been usurped by the white man’s laws.
+Leah had become the victim.

 Leah decided to return to the reservation in Window Rock to be with her people.
 The last time I spoke with her was on the phone a couple of years ago.
 She said that some of the rez kids that we had met were now going to college.
 Effie was well.
 Leah was living in a remote area on the reservation.